Loading...

 • for common organisms (e.g., human, mouse, ...) the databases are well-annotated and reviewed.
 We mainly use Uniprot databases.

-• As search engine for the low input workflow we use FragPipe (ddaPASEF) or Spectronau (diaPASEF)
+• As search engine for the low input workflow we use either FragPipe for the database search (ddaPASEF) or the lable free approach from DIANN (diaPASEF)